A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 System Design and Integration

-One of the primary tasks of an electrical engineer in utility-scale battery storage projects is to
+One of the primary responsibilities of an electrical engineer in utility-scale BESS projects is leading the system design across the 30%, 60%, 90%, IFC, and As-Built phases.
+This includes:

 Feasibility Studies